-The Trans Canada Trail (TCT) rebranded in 2017 at The Great Trail is a multi-use trail that that links all of Canada’s provinces and territories together.
-The main purpose of the Trans Canada Trail is to showcase this great country and the diversity of communities within it, and teach people about the environment and the history of Canada.
-Building the Trans Canada Trail is the responsibility of the communities and regions through which it passes.
-Explore the Great Trail across Canada using their online map: https://thegreattrail.ca/explore-the-map/
+The Trans Canada Trail (TCT) is a multi-use trail that links all of Canada’s provinces and territories together.
+As the longest trail network in the world, the Trans Canada Trail mission is to connect Canadians and visitors to nature and to one another, from coast to coast to coast, through accessible and inclusive outdoor activities.
+Building and maintaining the Trans Canada Trail is the responsibility of the communities and regions through which it passes.

 Trans Canada Trail in Northeastern Ontario

-Discovery Routes Trails Organization is proud to be facilitating the development of the Trans Canada Trail across Northeastern Ontario from Magnetawan to Commanda, Callander to North Bay, Sturgeon Falls to Noelville and St. Charles to Hagar.
-That’s over 340km of the Great Trail!!
+Discovery Routes is proud to be facilitating the development of the Trans Canada Trail across Northeastern Ontario from Seguin Falls to Commanda, Callander to North Bay, Sturgeon Falls to Noelville and St. Charles to Hagar.
+That’s over 340km of the Trans Canada Trail!!
 Working together with partners across the region including municipalities, local trail advocacy groups and volunteers, and the provincial representatives for the Trans Canada Trail, and the Trans Canada Trail Foundation since 1992, the Trans Canada Trail is now fully connected!

-The Old Nipissing Road from Magnetawan to Commanda was one of the first segments of the Trans Canada Trail to be registered in the Province.
+The Old Nipissing Ghost Road from Seguin Falls to Commanda was one of the first segments of the Trans Canada Trail to be registered in Ontario.
 A trail pavilion recognizing donors is located in the Village of Magnetawan.
-Detailed information for trail users can be found on our Old Nipissing Road information page.
+Detailed information for trail users can be found on our Old Nipissing Ghost Trail information page.

-Discovery Routes developed a 9.8 km section of the Trans Canada Trail in the southwest corner of the Municipality of Callander.
-The project was a major undertaking as it involved a variety of terrain in a remote, rural setting. it took more than 5 years to plan, develop and build the Trail.
-The project was made possible with the support of numerous community partners and volunteers as well as financial support from the Northern Ontario Heritage Fund Corporation and the Trans Canada Trail Foundation.
+Callander’s Trans Canada Trail is a rugged 9.8km wilderness trail in the southwest corner of the Municipality of Callander connecting to the Pat Hauffe Way put of Nipissing Township.
+The project was a major undertaking as it involved a variety of terrain in a remote, rural setting.
+It took more than 5 years to plan, develop and build the Trail.
+Most of the trail is maintained for snowmobile use by the South Shore/Restoule Snowmobile Club.

 West Nipissing – Sudbury East

-From the northwest end of Memorial Drive in North Bay through West Nipissing and spanning over 200km west to the Bethel Lake Trail in Sudbury, this section of the Trans Canada Trail passes through picturesque villages, active farms, Mashkinonje Provincial Park, and across the Sturgeon and Wahnapitae waterways.
-This route is being developed as the Véloroute Voyageur Cycling Route and will become part of the foundational provincial cycling network.
-Implementation of the route is underway as of August 2015.
-More details are on the Véloroute Voyageur Cycling Route page.
+From the northwest end of Memorial Drive in North Bay through West Nipissing and spanning over 200km west to the Bethel Lake Trail in Sudbury, this section of the Trans Canada Trail follows the Véloroute Voyageur Cycling Route passing through picturesque villages, active farms, Mashkinonje Provincial Park, and across the Sturgeon and Wahnapitae waterways.